-- Maintain computers, laptops, iPads, Chromebooks, monitors, printers, and other technology peripherals - Assist in the installation and maintenance of district software - Provide some on-site support for users of instructional software and hardware - Maintain database (log) of activities for the purpose of enforcing warranties and documentation of repairs and time rience Training Plan.
-Students will be evaluated monthly by their supervisor (50% of class grade) and maintain a weekly journal of work activities (50% of class grade).
+- · Maintain computers, laptops, iPads, Chromebooks, monitors, printers, and other technology peripherals - Assist in the installation and maintenance of district software - Provide some on-site support for users of instructional software and hardware - Maintain database (log) of activities for the purpose of enforcing warranties and documentation of repairs and time.

-Students and the tech department supervisor will be required to complete a Training Agreement and Work Expe-
+Students and the tech department supervisor will be required to complete a Training Agreement and Work Experience Training Plan.
+Students will be evaluated monthly by their supervisor and maintain a weekly journal of work activities.